Accessibility Bugs I Keep Finding in Web Apps

 <img src="logo.png" alt="image of a logo" />

-When alt is missing, screen readers read the filename aloud.
-Your user hears "revenue hyphen chart hyphen q four dot P N G." That communicates nothing about the data in the chart.
-When alt says "image of a logo," it's redundant โ the screen reader already announces it as an image before reading the alt text.
+Missing alt: screen reader reads the filename aloud.
+User hears "revenue hyphen chart hyphen q four dot P N G." Communicates nothing about the chart data.
+When alt says "image of a logo" โ redundant.
+The screen reader already announces it as an image.
 "Image.
-Image of a logo" is what the user actually hears.
+Image of a logo."
 What brand?
-What does the logo represent?
+What does it represent?

 Good alt text describes what the image communicates in context: